 Walking through the other quadrants, we have on the upper left-hand side things like integration and interoperability that are enabling organizations to operate beyond the four walls of the hospital, but still very technical.
 Then, if we turn our focus to the lower right-hand quadrant, we have things like business intelligence and predictive analytics solutions that enable and move the business but are still very internally focused.

-Now we come to the upper right-hand quadrant where we focus on the external business activities.
+Now we come to the upper right-hand quadrant, where we focus on the external business activities.
 In healthcare, that means a focus on the patients, the patients’ families, local communities, payers, and suppliers.
 Think telemedicine, phone apps, and customer-based services.
 It’s in this upper right-hand quadrant that I recommend CIOs focus most of their time and money—if they can—in the post-pandemic era.
 It’s in this quadrant where large-scale innovation happens, where we start to bring strategies to life that directly impact customers, patients, and entire communities.
 This is where we build off of Martha Heller’s profound concept in her book, “Be the Business.”
-By focusing on this innovation quadrant, we can truly be the CIO leaders required of us in the post-pandemic era and make the largest impact for the business.
+By focusing on this innovation quadrant, we can truly be the CIO leaders required of us in the post-pandemic era and make the largest impact on the business.

 It’s not just one technology that will bring us the accelerated transformation—the true power will come from the convergence of things like artificial intelligence, machine learning, and blockchain.
-However, in order for us to start the convergence and create real value for the business, CIOs have to make sure the foundation of the data is there.
+However, in order for us to start the convergence and create real value for the business, healthcare CIOs have to make sure the foundation of the data is there.

 Right now, in 2021, I see that we are still in the middle of setting the foundation for the next phase, working towards our highly technology-enabled provisioning of care vision.
 It is now that we’re continuing to do things like expand interoperability with the Electronic Health Record systems and add Internet of Things (IoT) solutions that are hyper-connected inside and outside our organizations.
 We are also building hyper-automated solutions through technologies like robotic process automation (RPA) with an aim towards better, cheaper, and faster systems.
 Having these data and process automation building blocks in place is very important and will put us on a clear path to the next phase.
 But to really accelerate the transformation requires the convergence of existing and new technologies and its success will only come to those CIOs that are purposefully focused on the upper right-hand quadrant of innovation activities and have a keen eye on the horizon for new and emerging solutions.